puma/puma/docs/nginx.md

     # this is the meat of the rack page caching config
     # it adds .html to the end of the url and then checks
     # the filesystem for that file.
 If it exists, then we
-    # rewite the url to have explicit .html on the end
+    # rewrite the url to have explicit .html on the end
     # and then send it on its way to the next config rule.
     # if there is no file on the fs then it sets all the
     # necessary headers and proxies to our upstream pumas